Highlander (film): Cast

-Other actors in the film include Edward Wiley as Garfield, a slightly unhinged NYPD officer; Corinne Russell as Candy, a prostitute hired by the Kurgan; Jimmy McKenna as Father Rainey, Alistair Findlay as NYPD Chief Murdoch, Ian Reddington as Bassett and Damien Leake as Tony.
+Other actors in the film include Edward Wiley as Garfield, a slightly unhinged NYPD officer who is correct in suspecting Nash as a possible perp in the homicide of Fasil; Corinne Russell as Candy, a prostitute hired by the Kurgan; Jimmy McKenna as Father Rainey; Alistair Findlay as NYPD Chief Murdoch; Ian Reddington as Bassett; Sion Tudor Owen as Hotchkiss; Damien Leake as Tony; Richard Bonehill as Buck the hotel clerk; and Gordon Sterne as Dr. Kenderly.

 Professional wrestlers Greg Gagne, Jim Brunzell, Sam Fatu, Michael Hayes, Terry Gordy, and Buddy Roberts appear as themselves in the film's opening sequence at a tag-team match.
 The event in the film is supposedly held at Madison Square Garden, but was actually shot at Brendan Byrne Arena in New Jersey.

 Production and development

 Conception

-Gregory Widen wrote the script for Highlander, as a class assignment while he was an undergraduate in the screenwriting program at UCLA.
+Gregory Widen wrote the script for Highlander, as a class assignment while he was an undergraduate in the screenwriting program at UCLA, then under the title of Shadow Clan.
 Widen also used Ridley Scott's 1977 film The Duellists as inspiration for his story.
 After reading the script, Widen's instructor advised him to send it to an agent.
 Widen sold the script for US$200,000.
 It became the first draft of what would eventually be the screenplay for the film.

-According to Widen, "The idea of the story was basically a combination of a riff on The Duellists – guy wants to finish a duel over years– and a visit I made both to Scotland and the Tower of London armour display, where I thought, 'What if you owned all this?
+According to Widen, "The idea of the story was basically a combination of a riff on The Duellists—guy wants to finish a duel over years—and a visit I made both to Scotland and the Tower of London armour display, where I thought, 'What if you owned all this?
 What if you'd worn it all through history and were giving someone a tour of your life through it?'
 That scene is basically in the movie."

-According to William Panzer, producer of Highlander: The Series, "And that's where everything fell into place — the idea that there are Immortals and they were in conflict with each other, leading secret lives that the rest of us are unaware of."
+According to William Panzer, producer of Highlander: The Series, "And that's where everything fell into place—the idea that there are Immortals and they were in conflict with each other, leading secret lives that the rest of us are unaware of."

 In a 2006 interview with The Action Elite, Gregory Widen remarked, "I've always been amazed that a project I wrote as a UCLA student has had this kind of life.
 I think its appeal is the uniqueness of how the story was told and the fact it had a heart and a point of view about immortality."